Feature Extraction for Novelty Detection in Network Traffic: Introduction

-\paragraph{Results and contributions.} We compare flow-based data representations as combined with various machine learning procedures for novelty detection.
-To compare the performance of different machine learning procedures, we report the area under the ROC curve (AUC) for each approach and each dataset.
-Because machine learning procedures are very sensitive to hyperparameter choices (e.g., bandwidth choice in OCSVMs, or the number of dimensions in PCA), we consider both the best possible choices of such hyperparameters, which unfortunately are hard to find in practice without labeled data, and default choices that might be made in practice based on rule-of-thumbs.
+When evaluating different feature representations across models and problem domains, we design methods and metrics that result in comparisons that are as fair as possible.
+We report the area under the ROC curve (AUC) for each approach, scenario, and dataset.
+Because machine learning procedures are very sensitive to hyperparameter choices (e.g., bandwidth choice in OCSVMs, or the number of dimensions in PCA), we consider both the best possible choices of such hyperparameters (which unfortunately are hard to find in practice without labeled data), and default choices that might be made in practice based on rules-of-thumb.
 To ensure an apples-to-apples comparison across procedures, we ensure that all data representations result in feature vectors of a similar order in dimension, in the range of 10 to 30 dimensions.
-Our primary results are as follows: \begin{itemize} \itemsep=-1pt \item No single data representation works best across all devices and models. \item Performing a Fourier transform on the raw network packet traces generally has minimal effect on model accuracy, regardless of the representation of the data in the time domain. \item Incorporating packet size and TCP transport header information (e.g., IP TTL, TCP flags) into the timeseries can significantly improve the accuracy of novelty detection, across a variety of models and outlier detection techniques. \end{itemize}
+Our goal is {\em not} to identify the best outlier detection model but rather to demonstrate that certain feature representations are effective across models.
+The public, open-source library that we have released makes it possible to transform raw packet captures into the representations we explore in this paper and explore the accuracy of outlier detection across many families of models.